openshift/oadp-operator/docs/developer/local_dev.md

     ```

     *Note:* <IMAGE_ID> can be found out by running `podman images` after the image has been built.
     <IMAGE_TAG> can be any tag that you would would like to assign to the image.
+If the `oadp-operator`
+    repository exists in `quay.io/<CONTAINER_REGISTRY_USERNAME>`, then verify if the visibility is set to `public`.
+    If not, change the visibility of the `oadp-operator` repository to `public`.

 3. Deploy OADP operator using your image: